Project 2 - Secure Game

 The playing area will also record all messages exchanged, and actions executed.
 The log is composed by entries with the following format:

 Players and caller can request this log and audit the events.

 Player and Caller Identity and Registration

 Upon connection to the playing area, both players and caller must be authenticated and authorized.
 Any Portuguese citizen can play, as proved by the use of their citizen card.
 The playing area can only have one caller, and the playing area will have a list of citizens that can act as callers.

 Each user will be identified by a sequence number, a public key and a nickname.
 The caller will be number 0, and the players will have sequential numbers starting from 1.

-Each user will also have an additional asymmetric key pair to be used for playing.
-This key is provided upon the login process and is considered to have a short duration.
+Each user’s public key belongs to an asymmetric key pair generated to itself just for playing.
+This key is provided during the login process and is considered to have a short duration.

 The caller should sign the data from all users